Skip to content

 In other words, think of this illegal party as having the capability to snoop on all your conversations, communication, & digital activity taking place through that specific channel.
 A Wi-Fi network for instance.

-There are many implications of such an attack since it can render closely all your communications online susceptible.
+There are many implications of such an attack since it can render all your communications online susceptible.

 More extremely, it will carry on to linger as a constant phantom within your prospect security protocols as there is no way to recognize for how long your communications have cooperated.